Qatip Osmani: Career

 2010–11 season, marking a significant achievement in the club’s history.
 His ability to build cohesive and disciplined teams quickly gained attention.
+He resigned from the team in 2011.

 His second and most successful spell at Shkëndija came between 2017 and 2019, where he led the team to back-to-back league championships in the 2017–18 and 2017–18 seasons.
 Under his management, Shkëndija became one of the dominant teams in the league, known for its strong defensive structure and dynamic attack.
 He has been regarded as one of the club's most prominent managers.
 Throughout his career, Osmani has also managed other Macedonian clubs such as Renova, Shkupi where he continued to develop his managerial skills.

 On 3 October 2023 Osmani was appointed manager of the Albanian side Vllaznia.
 Despite his efforts to turn the team around, he was sacked on 25 April 2024.
 During his time at the club, he was described as having "managed to get a team that he found unmotivated and without points back on track," showcasing his ability to motivate and revitalize struggling teams, even under challenging circumstances.
 On 29 May 2024, Osmani was appointed as the manager of Struga, the back-to-back league title winners, marking the next chapter in his managerial career.